 - There's also the EV series, which came about when a line of supervisors were fitted with torture droid motivators.
 Jabba employed one, known as EV-9D9, for a while.
 It's the droid in Return of the Jedi that assigns jobs for R2-D2 and C-3PO, while in the background her assistant is holding a hapless power droid's feet to a red-hot wire.

-- In Ayn Rand's Atlas Shrugged, there is a device designed to deliver electrocution to cause maximum pain but stopping just before the point of death.
+- In Atlas Shrugged, there is a device designed to deliver electrocution to cause maximum pain but stopping just before the point of death.

-- Gene Wolfe's Book of the New Sun mentions several of these in its scenes regarding the local Torturers' Guild.
+- Book of the New Sun mentions several of these in its scenes regarding the local Torturers' Guild.
 Two are described in detail: Allowin's Necklace is a mechanical garrote tightened by the tidal motion of its victim's breathing (a victim breathing shallowly can last for hours), while the Revolutionary painfully awakens an unconscious urge toward self-destruction.
 These urges can be overridden consciously, but in unguarded moments its victims revert to scratching at their own skin or trying to claw out their eyes; they weaken as the victim does, however, and strong-willed individuals can take months to die.
-(There's also a brief mention of a device that will carve slogans into a victim's flesh, which is a Shout-Out to The Penal Colony, though modern readers might be thinking of another writer altogether.)
+(There's also a brief mention of a device that will carve slogans into a victim's flesh, which is a Shout-Out to Franz Kafka's In the Penal Colony, though modern readers might be thinking of another story altogether.)

-- The Phantom of the Opera: In the original book (1911) there is a torture chamber completely automated: when the victim falls in the room, it activates and gives him the illusion of a tropical forrest.
+- The Phantom of the Opera has a completely automated torture chamber: when the victim falls in the room, it activates and gives him the illusion of a tropical forest.
 When the victim cannot endure more, there is also a rope to hang himself.
 The Phantom uses it as a defense against curious people.
 The first victim of the book was already dead when the Phantom found him.

 - The hilariously inventive torture machine from the original Dungeon Keeper.
-In it's dormant state it consisted of a pedestal backed by a hooded and cowled automaton; when active the automaton inflicted a different torture on almost every one of the different unit classes, including: whipping the kinky Dark Mistresses, rib-tickling giants and barbarians, spinning fairy folk around by their wings, strangling archers with their bows, transforming wizards into frogs and back again, and attacking armoured paladins with can openers.
+In its dormant state, it consists of a pedestal backed by a hooded and cowled automaton; when active, the automaton inflicts a different torture on almost every one of the different unit classes, including: whipping the kinky Dark Mistresses, rib-tickling giants and barbarians, spinning fairy folk around by their wings, strangling archers with their bows, transforming wizards into frogs and back again, and attacking armoured paladins with can openers.

 - In Emperor: Battle for Dune, the civil war of the Harkonnen brothers ends with the victor putting the defeated in an Ixian torture chair.